House Staff Committees

 PSQI Leadership

-Resident Committee on the Rush Environment (RES-CORE)
+Resident Committee on the RUSH Environment (RES-CORE)

-The Resident Committee on the Rush Environment (RES-CORE) is a resident-run committee with faculty and administrative support that is responsible for monitoring, adjudicating and promoting the Rush learning environment.
+The Resident Committee on the RUSH Environment (RES-CORE) is a resident-run committee with faculty and administrative support that is responsible for monitoring, adjudicating and promoting the RUSH learning environment.
 This includes managing an anonymous online reporting tool (accessible through MedHub). that allows any resident or fellow to report a learning environment issue and individual instances of mistreatment (e.g., public humiliation, sexual harassment, racism, professionalism issues, etc.).
 The committee reviews reports and develops action plans for resolving any disputes, which could include collaboration with HR, Legal, and/or the Medical Staff Office.
 RES-CORE uses a restorative justice model to seek a constructive resolution to all reported issues.
 The committee is also responsible for recognizing and celebrating positive things happening in the learning environment that are reported.

 RES-CORE Leadership